kendallm360/kendallm360/README.md

 ## About Me

 My name is Kendall McGree (He/Him) and I am set to graduate from the Turing School Of Software and Design in late September.
 Like many other people during the pandemic I spent time reflecting on what I am most passionate about and considered which industries would be the most fulfilling.
-During this period I realized what my current role as a Cell Tower Lead lacked despite the many perks it provided.
+During this period I realized what my role as a Cell Tower Lead lacked despite the many perks it provided.
 I was no longer being challenged and that is an important aspect of my professional life.

 The career I enjoyed the most involved both technology and daily challenges which I appreciated because it made me feel like I was consistently growing.
 I have always been an ambitious person that enjoyed solving problems so pivoting to software development has proven to be the best next step for me.
 The more I learn the more interested I become with the industry so coding has quickly become my newest hobby.